Open Researcher and Contributor ID

 How does an ORCID benefit me?

 - Claiming an ORCID makes it more likely that you are credited for your work.
-This is particularly true of academics with very common names, or those who change their name during their career.
+This is particularly true of researchers with very common names, or those who change their name during their career.

 - Your ORCID account provides a single place to record all of your research works and grants.